Neuroquila-n8fall/JunkersControl/assets/Configuration.md

     }
 ```

-The command timeout is a lease on remote heating control.
-It is refreshed only by a valid heating, boost, or fast-heatup command.
-When it expires, the controller clears remote overrides and follows the daily start/stop window using the configured curve and hard maximum.
-MQTT reconnection does not end fail-safe mode; a fresh valid command does.
+For configuration-file compatibility, `CommandTimeoutSeconds` retains its existing name.
+It defines the grace period for a continuous MQTT disconnection; the frequency of heating commands does not affect fail-safe mode.
+When the grace period expires, the current runtime controls are saved and the local profile is applied.
+MQTT reconnection restores those controls and leaves fail-safe mode, without requiring a fresh command or a Node-RED-style heartbeat.

 The schedule uses boiler-reported time first, then locally synchronized time.
 With no valid clock it applies `HeatWhenTimeUnknown`: `true` holds the minimum feed temperature, while `false` disables heating.